Marx-wrld/PodHub/README.md

 ## Threads

-Building a @Threads replica with Next.js, Clerk, MongoDB and Tailwindcss
+Building a @Threads replica with Next.js, Clerk, MongoDB, shadcn-ui and Tailwindcss

 #### Run